The Call (1985 World Series): The play

 In the bottom of the ninth, Jorge Orta, the leadoff batter for the Royals, hit a slow ground ball to first baseman Jack Clark, who tossed the ball to the pitcher, Todd Worrell, who was covering first base.
 Denkinger called Orta safe, even though television replays and photographs clearly showed that he was out by half a step.
 The Royals went on to win Game 6 by the score of 2–1.

 Following Orta's single, the Cardinals seemingly lost their concentration, with Jack Clark dropping an easy popout from Steve Balboni and Darrell Porter suffering a passed ball, before the Royals won with a bloop base hit by seldom used pinch hitter Dane Iorg, a former utility player for the Cardinals.
 The Royals trailed, 1–0, until Iorg's single allowed Onix Concepción and Jim Sundberg to score with one out and the bases loaded.
 The hit came during one of only two at-bats that Iorg received during the series.

 Dan Quisenberry was the winning pitcher of Game 6.

 The calls

-Al Michaels
+Al Michaels and Jim Palmer

-Little squibber to the right side, Worrell racing to cover and the throw doesn't get him!
+Little squibber to the right side, Worrell races over to cover, the throw doesn't get him!

 — ABC's Al Michaels calling Don Denkinger's infamous call in Game 6.